cristicmf/dao/docs/Tutorials.md

 - We will make the minter address a constructor argument instead of automatically assigning `msg.sender`.

 ```
-contract CoinDb is Database {
+contract CoinDb is DefaultDatabase {

 }
 ```